 - snowpack stability, and therefore the additional load required to trigger an avalanche, decreases.

 - the frequency of avalanche prone locations increases.
 In other words, there are more places where avalanches can release naturally or be triggered.

 - avalanche size increases as well, in particular when the danger level is at the higher end of the scale.

 If the additional load required to trigger an avalanche decreases and there are also more locations where avalanches can be triggered, the avalanche triggering probability increases.
 This is also shown by the stability distribution in the chart below.

 In a typical case, all these influencing variables change as indicated above.
-This means that in the case of a 'low' avalanche danger, usually only small avalanches are triggered in just a few locations and mostly only due to a high additional load, while in the case of a 'high' avalanche danger, a lot of avalanches, some of them very large, are triggered or are released naturally (without human assistance).
+This means that in the case of 'low' avalanche danger, usually only small avalanches are triggered in just a few locations and mostly only due to a high additional load, while in the case of 'high' avalanche danger, a lot of avalanches, some of them very large, are triggered or are released naturally (without human influence).